Dipika Kakar Faints On The Sets Of Her New Show?

 It has to be recalled that there were reports of Dipika doing a new show.
 The show is tentatively titled as Pani Puri and is produced by Sandip Sikcand.
 Looks like the actress is back on her work!

 Sandip shared a picture of Dipika lying on a sofa, while the concerned crew members surrounded her.
-The producer wrote, "Heroine toh faint ho gayi."
+The producer wrote, "Heroine toh faint ho gayi."- (sic)

 The concerned fans asked the producer if she is okay.
 Shikha Singh wrote, "Oh shoot.
 Hope she's ok now 🤞, while Vivan Bhathena commented, "Must be your heavy dialogues."
 Dalljiet Kaur wrote, "Oh no.... wht happened??"
 Even the actors commented on the post.

 On the other hand, Dipika shared a picture and wrote, "With Freshness and Positivity blooming all around....
 Lets Begin!!!!! ❤️❤️❤️❤️ #newbeginnings #excitement."
 Well, did Dipika really faint on the sets considering she was unwell a few days ago?